fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-ClientTLSConfig is the config for client TLS.
+ClientTLSConfig is the configuration for client TLS.

 <dl>
 <dt>ca_file</dt>